-There is still enough stigma associated with using counseling that some students may be reluctant to contact the Counseling Center.
-You can address reluctance by "normalizing" the use of such services-conveying that hundreds of students use the Counseling Center every year and counseling is a part of general health care, with a focus on emotional and interpersonal satisfaction.
+There is still enough stigma associated with using counseling that some students may be reluctant to contact CAPS .
+You can address reluctance by "normalizing" the use of such services-conveying that hundreds of students use CAPS every year and counseling is a part of general health care, with a focus on emotional and interpersonal satisfaction.
 It helps students to hear that seeking counseling is not a sign of weakness, "craziness," or an inability to handle one's own problems, but rather a sign of strength in seeking out resources.

 Note to the student that services are confidential.
-The first contact will be a Brief Assessment and Consultation.
-The BAC (15 minutes) is conducted by phone.
-The counselor will ask a series of questions and discuss various options that may be appropriate for the student.
+The first contact will be intiail consultation.
 You can give the student our phone number, 513-556-0648 and suggest (but not require) the student use your phone to call from your office to set up an appointment.
-If you are very concerned about a student, you can offer to walk with him/her to the Counseling Center.
-You can ask a student to let you know how things went if they do agree to go to the Counseling Center.
+If you are very concerned about a student, you can offer to walk with him/her to CAPS .
+You can ask a student to let you know how things went if they do agree to go to CAPS .
 You can also suggest they visit our website for more detailed information, www.uc.edu/counseling.

 Giving students specific information may also increase the likelihood of their initiating contact with us.
-We are located in 1216 Crosley Tower.
+We are located in 225 Calhoun St Suite 200 (above Target).
 Our hours are Monday through Friday 8am.- 5pm; we are closed 12-1 for lunch.
-We have emergent walk-in or call-in coverage 1-4 M-F. After the BAC, the therapist will schedule an intake interview, which lasts about one hour.
-During that time we learn about the student and the student learns about our procedures.
+We have emergent walk-in or call-in coverage 8:30-5 M-F. After the intake, the therapist will establish a care plan with the student with recommendations for helping them meet their goals.
 Follow up appointments are normally 45-50 minutes, during which we work with the student on focal problems.
 We do refer students elsewhere when we do not have specific expertise to assist them or when treatment for a situation goes beyond the scope of our time-limited model.
 However, we work with students until they feel stable and better able to cope.

 When to Refer

-Information on when to refer a student to the Counseling Center.
+Information on when to refer a student to CAPS .

 Some situations require immediate attention.
-If a student's behavior is highly disruptive, creates a risk for others' safety, appears very disorganized or out of control, or if the student expresses an intent of self-harm or suicide, seek immediate assistance by calling the Counseling Center (513-556-0648) and asking for the therapist on-call for emergencies, or call Public Safety at 911.
+If a student's behavior is highly disruptive, creates a risk for others' safety, appears very disorganized or out of control, or if the student expresses an intent of self-harm or suicide, seek immediate assistance by calling CAPS (513-556-0648) and asking for the therapist on-call for emergencies, or call Public Safety at 911.

 It is always best to be extra cautious.

-If you want to discuss your concerns about a student with a staff member of the Counseling Center, call and request a consultation.
+If you want to discuss your concerns about a student with a staff member of CAPS , call and request a consultation.
 We have staff available for consultation.
 We will listen to your concerns and provide specific guidance and advice tailored to the situation.
 We may suggest such approaches as:

 Sometimes we provide a series of consultations about a student.
 You can keep in touch with us about a student as you address concerns.